What Is Viral Pneumonia?

 - breathing treatments, such as using a humidifier

-- pain medication to help deal with chest pain from frequent coughing
+- pain medication to help deal with chest pain

 Staying Healthy and Preventing Pneumonia

-There are some steps that you can take to prevent pneumonia:
+There are some steps that you can

 - practice good hygiene by washing your hands

-- get adequate amount of rest
+- get adequate amounts of rest

 - exercise and eat healthy

-- practice courteous and safe sneezing and coughing—use the inner crook of your elbow when you sneeze or cough
+coughing by using the inner crook of your elbow when you sneeze or cough

-Recovering From Viral Pneumonia
+Recovering from Viral Pneumonia